kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 Detailed instructions for generating the release notes bundles are in the [krel release-notes subcommand documentation](https://github.com/kubernetes/release/blob/master/docs/krel/release-notes.md).

+### Periodically review and fix new release notes

+The Release Notes team must make sure that the final document includes well written and informative release notes.
+To achieve a high-quality document the team should review and edit the notes by running `krel release-notes --fix` weekly or as often as development pace demands.

+This command will enable the team to review each release note and edit the note's data.
+It is recommended that the team splits the work among all members and runs the editing flow on a weekly or biweekly basis.
+More information about the editing flow can be found in a separate document detailing the [editing process and tooling](editing-flow.md).

 ### Attend Release Meetings and follow #sig-release

 The Release Notes Lead and Shadows attend burn down meetings, SIG Release meetings and follow the [#sig-release](https://kubernetes.slack.com/messages/C2C40FMNF) Slack channel for relevant information throughout the release cycle.

 ### Maintain the _Known Issues_ Issue

 A ["Known Issues Umbrella Issue"](known-issues-bucket.md) for the release must be created by the release notes team in [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes/issues/new) so issues can be collected for the "Known Issues" section of the release notes.
 See previous known issues for [v1.19](https://github.com/kubernetes/kubernetes/issues/90304), [v1.18](https://github.com/kubernetes/kubernetes/issues/86882), [v1.17](https://github.com/kubernetes/kubernetes/issues/83683) or [v1.16](https://github.com/kubernetes/kubernetes/issues/81930).

 ### Ensure Major Themes are Reflected in the Notes

 The Communications team will hold meetings to discuss blogposts and media releases regarding the release sometime before code freeze.
 Ensure that at least one person from the release notes team attends this meeting with the release lead and enhancements lead.
 The release notes team should ensure that the "Major Themes" identified in this meeting are reflected in the "Major Themes" section of the release notes.
 If no one is able to attend the meeting, reach out to the communications team, release lead or enhancements lead to ensure messaging around Major Themes is coordinated.

 ### Get feedback from SIG Leads

 Around Code Freeze, the release notes team will get in touch with the SIG Leads to capture the major themes of their SIGs.
 The team will also ensure that major issues captured in the release notes are confirmed by the SIG leads before release day.

 If gentle nudging of SIG Leads is not effective in retrieving feedback/confirmation, the Release Notes Team can use a reasonable amount of creative liberty in completing the notes

 ### Clean up and edit the final document

 The confirmed notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.

 ### Curate the External Dependencies Section

 An "External Dependencies" section should be curated which outlines how external dependency versions have changed since the last release.
 See [the v1.12 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.12.md#external-dependencies) for an example.

 Note that there are [plans in the process to formalize and automate the process of aggregating the changes](https://github.com/kubernetes/community/issues/2234), but this is currently [a very manual process](https://github.com/kubernetes/sig-release/pull/398).